Marvell Technology (MRVL)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Marvell Technology’s EPS grew at a spectacular 26.8% compounded annual growth rate over the last five years, higher than its 22% annualized revenue growth.
+Marvell Technology’s EPS grew at 25.1% compounded annual growth rate over the last five years, higher than its 22.5% annualized revenue growth.
 This tells us the company became more profitable on a per-share basis as it expanded.

-Diving into the nuances of Marvell Technology’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Marvell Technology’s operating margin expanded by 24.6 percentage points over the last five years.
+We can take a deeper look into Marvell Technology’s earnings to better understand the drivers of its performance.
+As we mentioned earlier, Marvell Technology’s operating margin expanded by 23.9 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q3, Marvell Technology reported adjusted EPS of $0.76, up from $0.43 in the same quarter last year.
-This print beat analysts’ estimates by 3%.
-Over the next 12 months, Wall Street expects Marvell Technology’s full-year EPS of $2.65 to grow 20.7%.
+In Q4, Marvell Technology reported adjusted EPS of $0.80, up from $0.60 in the same quarter last year.
+This print beat analysts’ estimates by 1.1%.
+Over the next 12 months, Wall Street expects Marvell Technology’s full-year EPS of $2.85 to grow 19%.

 10. Cash Is King

-Marvell Technology has shown robust cash profitability, and if it can maintain this level of cash generation, will be in a fine position to ride out cyclical downturns while investing in plenty of new products and returning capital to investors.
-The company’s free cash flow margin averaged 22.8% over the last two years, quite impressive for a semiconductor business.
+Marvell Technology has shown impressive cash profitability, and if maintainable, will be in a position to ride out cyclical downturns more easily while continuing to invest in new and existing products.
+The company’s free cash flow margin averaged 20% over the last two years, better than the broader semiconductor sector.
+Marvell Technology has shown impressive cash profitability relative to peers over the last two years, giving the company fewer opportunities to return capital to shareholders.

-Marvell Technology’s free cash flow clocked in at $508.8 million in Q3, equivalent to a 24.5% margin.
-The company’s cash profitability regressed as it was 5.9 percentage points lower than in the same quarter last year, but it’s still above its two-year average.
-We wouldn’t read too much into this quarter’s decline because capital expenditures can be seasonal and companies often stockpile inventory in anticipation of higher demand, leading to short-term swings.
-Long-term trends are more important.
+Marvell Technology’s free cash flow clocked in at $259.4 million in Q4, equivalent to a 11.7% margin.
+The company’s cash profitability regressed as it was 12.7 percentage points lower than in the same quarter last year, but we wouldn’t read too much into it because capital expenditures can be seasonal and companies often stockpile inventory in anticipation of higher demand, leading to quarter-to-quarter swings.
+Long-term trends carry greater meaning.

 11. Return on Invested Capital (ROIC)